cabforum/servercert/docs/BR.md

 ##### 3.2.2.10.5 DNSSEC Validation Errors

-DNSSEC-validation errors observed by the Primary Network Perspective (e.g., SERVFAIL) MUST NOT be treated as permission to issue.
+Except as may be allowed for in section 3.2.2.10.3, DNSSEC-validation errors observed by the Primary Network Perspective (e.g., SERVFAIL) MUST NOT be treated as permission to issue.

 ##### 3.2.2.10.6 Remote Network Perspectives